-Seawalls and bulkheads are walls built along the shoreline.
+Seawalls and bulkheads

+These are both essentially walls built along the shoreline.
 They differ only in terms of their primary function.
 Seawalls are designed to take up the force of the waves, while bulkheads are primarily designed as retaining structures, meant to hold up the face of the soil materials lying behind them.

-Wave action against the vertical faces of these structures often causes erosion at the base of the structures, leading to failure.
+Revetments

-Revetments are structures designed to protect the foot of a stable slope, and consist of thick layers of wave-resistant materials placed directly against the base of the slope.
+These are structures designed to protect the foot of a stable slope, and consist of thick layers of wave-resistant materials placed directly against the base of the slope.

-Revetments are the structures most suitable for use along the Lake Michigan shoreline over much of southeastern Wisconsin.
-They provide positive protection against wave action, are relatively simple to design and construct properly, and have the least effect on erosion of the down-drift shoreline.
+Seawalls and revetments are the structures most suitable for use along the Lake Michigan shoreline over much of southeastern Wisconsin.
+They provide positive protection against wave action, are relatively simple to design and construct properly, and have the least effect on erosion of the down drift shoreline.

-Structures of the type designed to protect the shore by forming a beach include groins and breakwaters.
+Structures of the type designed to protect the shore by forming a beach include groins, breakwaters, and perched beaches.

+Groins

-Groins are structures built out from the beach in order to block the flow of the littoral drift and cause the buildup of sand behind them.
+These are structures built out from the beach in order to block the flow of the littoral drift and cause the buildup of sand behind them.

 Groins are not recommended for use in most of southeastern Wisconsin.
-There are three major factors that argue against their use.
-First, a great deal of information about the waves, wind, bottom conditions, and currents in the lake is necessary for the design of a successful groin.
-In addition since relatively little sand is supplied to the shoreline through erosion, even a well-designed groin might not form and hold a beach without the periodic addition of large amounts of sand from an outside source.
-Finally, blocking the littoral drift would almost certainly result in greatly increased erosion of the shoreline located down drift, raising the possibility of legal problems (Figures 13 and 14).
+There are three major factors which argue against their use.
+First, a great deal of information about the waves, wind, bottom conditions and currents in the lake is necessary for the design of a successful groin.
+In addition, since relatively little sand is supplied to the shoreline through erosion, even a well-designed groin might not form and hold a beach without the periodic addition of large amounts of sand from an outside source.
+Finally, blocking the littoral drift would almost certainly result in greatly increased erosion of properties down drift, raising the possibility of legal problems (Figures 10 and 11).

+Breakwaters

-Breakwaters are structures built some distance out in the lake, roughly parallel to the shoreline.
+These are structures built some distance out in the lake, roughly parallel to the shoreline.
 Their major function is to dissipate the energy of the waves before they reach shore.
-Breakwaters also serve to lower the strength of the longshore current and consequently reduce the ability of the current to transport sand.
+They also serve to lower the strength of the longshore current and consequently reduce the ability of the current to transport sand.
 The result is the deposition of sand along the shoreline behind the breakwater.